Duke Anesthesiologists Receive Distinguished School of Medicine Faculty Awards

 The Duke University School of Medicine has selected four Duke Anesthesiology faculty members as recipients of a 2023 Faculty Award.
 Jennifer Dominguez, MD, MPH, earned the Excellence in Professionalism Award; Ashraf Habib, MBBCh, MSc, MHSc, FRCA, and Catherine Kuhn, MD, both earned the Leonard Palumbo Jr., MD, Faculty Achievement Award; and Chairman Joseph Mathew, MD, MHSc, MBA, earned the Research Mentoring Award.

-Dominguez’s award highlights the importance of promoting ethical, professional behavior within the Duke community and recognizes a faculty member who exemplifies professionalism and personifies Duke’s guiding principles of respect, trustworthiness, diversity, teamwork, and learning.
-Dominguez joined Duke faculty in 2013 and is an associate professor of anesthesiology, program director of the Obstetric Anesthesiology Fellowship, and the interim vice chair for equity, diversity and inclusion.
+Dominguez’s award highlights the importance of promoting ethical, professional behavior within the Duke community and recognizes a faculty member who exemplifies professionalism and personifies Duke’s guiding principles of respect, trustworthiness, teamwork, and learning.
+Dominguez joined Duke faculty in 2013 and is an associate professor of anesthesiology, program director of the Obstetric Anesthesiology Fellowship.

 Habib and Kuhn’s award honors faculty members who display both a dedication to compassionate patient care and excellence in the teaching and mentoring of young physicians.
 This award is named for Dr. Leonard Palumbo Jr., who completed his undergraduate and medical degrees, as well as his clinical training, here at Duke.
 Palumbo was a compassionate and empathetic clinician and a dedicated and talented educator.
 His commitment to both patients and students inspired the establishment of this award in 1999 by his brother, also a Duke alumnus, Mr. Art Palumbo.
 Habib joined Duke faculty in 2000 and is a professor of anesthesiology and chief of the Women’s Anesthesiology Division.
 Kuhn joined Duke faculty in 1991 and is a professor of anesthesiology and the associate dean for graduate medical education